mmuckley/torchkbnufft/README.md

 ## Citation

-If you want to cite the package, you can use any of the following:
+If you use the package, please cite:

 ```bibtex
 @conference{muckley:20:tah,